 Common evidence in CUI cases includes surveillance video, eyewitness testimony, GPS records, and accident reconstruction expert testimony (if applicable).

 A gross misdemeanor conviction of reckless endangerment in Nevada can be sealed two years after the case ends.
 And a category C conviction of reckless endangerment can be sealed five years after the case ends.

 Note that there is no wait to petition for a record seal if the charge gets dismissed.4 Learn more about sealing Nevada criminal records.

 If you were arrested for biking or driving under the influence, call our Nevada criminal defense attorneys for a free consultation.
 We may be able to get your charges reduced or dismissed without a trial.
 And we create attorney-client relationships throughout the state, including Reno and Las Vegas, NV.
 Disclaimer: Results cannot be guaranteed.

 Arrested in California?
 See our article on the California crime of biking under the influence | California Vehicle Code 21200.5 VC.

 Learn about other states’ CUI laws at Bikeleague.org.

-Every person riding a bicycle or an electric bicycle upon a roadway has all of the rights and is subject to all of the duties applicable to the driver of a vehicle except as otherwise provided in NRS 484B.767 to 484B.783, inclusive, and except as to those provisions of chapters 484A to 484E, inclusive, of NRS which by their nature can have no application.
+- Nevada Revised Statute 484B.763.
+Application of traffic laws to person riding bicycle or electric bicycle.
+Every person riding a bicycle or an electric bicycle upon a roadway has all of the rights and is subject to all of the duties applicable to the driver of a vehicle [“rules of the road”] except as otherwise provided in NRS 484B.767 to 484B.783, inclusive, and except as to those provisions of chapters 484A to 484E, inclusive, of NRS which by their nature can have no application.